thinkshout/thinkshout/blog/_posts/2014-12-04-oregon-zoo-action-portal.md

 ![chimpanzee page](http://thinkshout.com/assets/images/blog/zoo-action-portal-species-page-chimp.png)

-We presented the client with these options and their main pros & cons and, ultimately, it was decided that we'd use [ShareThis](http://www.sharethis.com/).
+We presented the client with these options along with the pros & cons of each and, ultimately, it was decided that we'd use [ShareThis](http://www.sharethis.com/).
 Having approximate share counts was an acceptable tradeoff in exchange for the benefit of being able to share to multiple social networks.

 So, back to how we actually did this...